velexi-research/VLXI-Cookiecutter-Research/README.md

 #### Updating Cookiecutter Template Dependencies

-To update the Python dependencies for the template (contained in the `{{cookiecutter.project_directory}}` directory), use the following procedure to ensure that package dependencies for developing the non-template components of the cookiecutter (e.g., `hooks/post_gen_project.py`) do not interfere with package dependencies for the template.
+To update the Python dependencies for the template (contained in the `{{cookiecutter.project_name}}` directory), use the following procedure to ensure that package dependencies for developing the non-template components of the cookiecutter (e.g., `hooks/post_gen_project.py`) do not interfere with package dependencies for the template.